-EndNote Basic (formerly EndNote Web) is an online version of EndNote.
-Anyone can sign up for a free Basic account, but some features and functionality is limited.
-Fortunately for the UTA community, UTA Libraries subscribes to a premium version of EndNote Basic that removes many of the limitations in the free version.
+EndNote Online (formerly EndNote Web) is an online version of EndNote.
+Anyone can sign up for a free Basic account.
+Fortunately for the UTA community, UTA Libraries subscribes to the EndNote Online Basic 2025.
 With EndNote Basic, it is possible to share libraries with other EndNote Basic users - making collaboration easy.

-Besides being free, the major advantage of EndNote Basic is that you can access your account from any computer that has an internet connection (as long as you can access the UTA Libraries' electronic resources).
-Many users like to try out EndNote Basic to see if it will meet their needs before they purchase the EndNote X8 or X9 desktop software.
-EndNote Basic syncs with EndNote desktop so that regardless of which you use, you'll always have the most up-to-date references in your collection.
+Besides being free, the major advantage of EndNote Online Basic is that you can access your account from any computer that has an internet connection (as long as you can access the UTA Libraries' electronic resources).
+EndNote Online Basic syncs with EndNote desktop so that regardless of which you use, you'll always have the most up-to-date references in your collection.
 Many EndNote users find that Basic meets their needs and forego purchasing the desktop version.

-At this time, UTA Libraries only offers training and support for EndNote Basic, not for the desktop version.
+At this time, UTA Libraries only offers training and support for EndNote Online, not for the desktop version.

 To learn more about the differences between Basic and desktop versions of EndNote, visit the EndNote comparison website.